Everything You Need to Know About Day 20 of the World Cup

 For many, the standout fixture of all the quarter-finals is the showdown between Belgium and Brazil, as some of the best attacking players in the tournament will be on the pitch at the same time.

 While they were tepid for an hour against Japan, Belgium showed what they're capable of late in the game, when they launched their incredible fightback.

-If players like Romelu Lukaku, Eden Hazard and Kevin De Bruyne do click into gear, they're so tough to stop.
+If players such as Romelu Lukaku, Eden Hazard and Kevin De Bruyne do click into gear, they are so tough to stop.

-Commentator Ian Darke is unsure whether or not the Red Devils have the steely mentality needed for a game like this, though:
+Commentator Ian Darke is unsure whether the Red Devils have the steely mentality needed for a game like this, though:

 Ian Darke @IanDarke